George Ade: Death and legacy

-Ade fell into a coma after suffering a heart attack and died on May 16, 1944, in Brook, Indiana, at the age of seventy-eight.
+Ade fell into a coma after suffering a heart attack and died on May 16, 1944, in Brook, Indiana at the age of 78.
 His remains are interred at Fairlawn Cemetery in Kentland, in Iroquois Township, Newton County, Indiana.

 Ade is considered a humorist, satirist, and a moralist with keen observational skills, as well as and "one of the greatest writers of his time."
 Ade's writings reached the height of their popularity in the 1910s and 1920s.
 Along with the works of other Hoosier writers, such as James Whitcomb Riley, Booth Tarkington, and Meredith Nicholson, among others, Ade's writing was part of the Golden Age of Indiana Literature of the late nineteenth and early twentieth centuries.
 His fables in slang gained him wealth and fame as an American humorist, in addition to earning him the nickname of the "Aesop of Indiana."
 In more recent decades, his works have been largely forgotten.

-The best known of his plays that were produced on Broadway are The County Chairman and The College Widow, which were also adapted into motion pictures.
+The better known of his plays that were produced on Broadway are The County Chairman and The College Widow, which were also adapted into motion pictures.
 While the presentations of his plays and musical comedies increased his wealth and international renown, Ade's legacy includes numerous newspaper columns, magazine articles, essays, and books that describe his perspective on American life in the late nineteenth and early decades of the twentieth century.

-Ade bequeathed his library, manuscripts, and papers, as well as most of his art objects to Purdue University.
+Ade bequeathed his library, manuscripts, and papers as well as most of his art objects to Purdue University.
 Following Ade's death, ownership of Hazelden, his former home in Newton County, Indiana, was transferred to Purdue University, who relinquished the property to the State of Indiana when it could no longer afford its upkeep.
 The State of Indiana, unable to maintain the home, turned it over to Newton County, Indiana, officials.
 Ade's remaining land was distributed among his relatives.
 In 1962 the George Ade Memorial Association raised funds to acquire, renovate, and restore the home.
 Hazelden (the George Ade House) was listed on the National Register of Historic Places in 1976.
 The Association disbanded in 2018, and, as of 2019, Newton county officials are assessing the home's condition and plans for restoring it for use as a public historic site and events venue.